tboronczyk/WritersGuide/WritersGuide.md

 In Closing
 ---
-    "Put it before them briefly so they will read it, clearly so they will appreciate it, picturesquely so they will remember it, and, above all, accurately so they will be guided by its light."
-    - Joseph Pulitzer
+*Put it before them briefly so they will read it, clearly so they will appreciate it, picturesquely so they will remember it, and, above all, accurately so they will be guided by its light.* - Joseph Pulitzer

 Writing is supposed to be fun and rewarding.
 These guidelines offer you a way to minimize some of the frustration that authors often experience when writing.
 You've learned about the essay-structure and how it offers you a framework in which to organize your content in an accessible manner, how to foster and maintain a positive working relationship with your editor, and a handful of ways to encourage yourself when filled with self-doubt.